ProSpect: Prompt Spectrum for Attribute-Aware Personalization of Diffusion Models: Experiments

-Our method is also capable of one-shot portrait generation personalization.
-Fig.~\ref{fig:inversion_woman} displays the comparison results between our method and DreamBooth~\cite{ruiz2022dreambooth}.
-Our method can make changes to character clothing, hairstyles, artistic styles, etc. while maintaining identity.
+Our method is also capable of personalized one-shot portrait generation.
+Fig.~\ref{fig:inversion_woman} shows the comparison results between our method and DreamBooth~\cite{ruiz2022dreambooth}.
+Our method can manipulate attributes such clothing, hairstyle and artistic styles of the input portrait while preserving the identity.